Sultan Mehmed The Conqueror

 Dream of Capturing Italy and Rome

 Ottomans finally reached Adriatic shore and capturing Euboea Island and some parts of Greece belonging by Venetians.
-In the meantime, Sultan Mehmet invaded Crimea and abolished Genoese colonies there.
+In the meantime, Sultan Mehmet captured Crimea and abolished Genoese colonies there.

-After the signature of peace treaty on 1479, armies of Sultan Mehmed started to invade Rhodes as well as heading towards Italy.
+After the signature of peace treaty on 1479, armies of Sultan Mehmed started to besiege Rhodes as well as heading towards Italy.
 During a campaign towards Puglia region, they captured Otranto.

 Sultan Mehmed II (The Conqueror) died in 1481 at the age of fifty while he was preparing for another campaign.
 While he was trying to fulfil his dream of capturing Italy, he beautified Topkapı Palace by inviting Gentile Bellini and Constanzo Ferrara from Italy.